Network connectivity in Mbed OS

 Data rates in the mesh networks range depending on regulations from 50 kbps to 300 kbps and can be run from sub-GHz to 2.4 GHz using 802.15.4 radios.

 6LoWPAN is a compression method for IPv6 packets.
-Mbed OS supports Wi-SUN, 6LoWPAN-ND and Thread protocols for forming IPv6-based mesh networks.
+Mbed OS supports Wi-SUN and 6LoWPAN-ND protocols for forming IPv6-based mesh networks.
 All protocols use the same 6LoWPAN compression method but different routing protocols to achieve a wireless mesh network.
 Applications running on 6LoWPAN-based mesh networks use the same Mbed OS Socket API for connectivity.

 Mesh tutorial provides you additional information regarding Mesh.